 The road to Ancient Thira starts from Kamari

 , winds up the hill above the sea for a few kilometers and reaches a small parking lot.
 There is a regular bus service from the resort to the top of the hill, in case you have no vehicle.
-The entrance fee for the site is about EUR 2 per person (year 2013).
+The entrance fee is about EUR 4 per person (by 2018).
 From the top of Ancient Thira, you can enjoy nice views of the coastline of Kamari, Perissa

-.
-From the parking lot there is a small footpath going down to Perissa.
+From the parking lot starts a small footpath which leads down to Perissa.